 Chief state school officers mobilize key stakeholders to implement effective strategies and conditions for leadership excellence in their communities and states.
 We believe engaging stakeholders at the state, district, and school level is critical to ensuring sound policy development and effective implementation.

-The generous funds from The Wallace Foundation has enabled CCSSO to
+The generous funds from The Wallace Foundation have enabled CCSSO to:

 - Work directly with a network of states and districts